pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `IdP Metadata URL`

-:   Please provide the URL where your IdP outputs its metadata.
+"Please provide the URL where your IdP outputs its metadata.
 For most IdPs, this URL is static and the same for all SPs.
 If you are a member of the DFN-AAI, you can find the meta-data for the [Test-, Basic- and Advanced-Federation](https://doku.tid.dfn.de/en:metadata) on their website.
 Please do talk with your local IdP operator though, as you might not even need to go through the DFN-AAI and might just use your institutions local IdP which will also host their metadata on a different URL.